dcchambers/mac-config/README.md

 - Open a terminal and navigate to the directory that has the `setup.sh` and `Brewfile` files.
 - Run `./setup.sh` and follow the instructions.

+## Brewfile

+- If you just want to install the applications listed in the `Brewfile`, run this command (with Homebrew installed): `brew bundle install` from the directory with the `Brewfile`.
+- `Brewfile.personal` contains tools and applications I only want installed on my personal machine. `brew bundle install --file Brewfile.personal`